-As travel safety is a complex question, head to Safe Travel in Mexico: 20 Tips for Solo Female Travelers for a much more in-depth explanation. 🎧 Prefer podcasts?
-Check out the one below with 50 Mexico travel tips!
+As travel safety is a complex question, head to Is Mexico Safe?
+25 Tips to Stay Safe in Mexico for a much more in-depth explanation. 🎧 Prefer podcasts?
+Check out the one below with Mexico travel tips!

 While Mexico is generally quite safe for visitors, do keep in mind that no place on Earth is 100% safe.
 For this reason, you’ll want to follow the 10 General Safety Guidelines and other travel safety suggestions below.
 These are the same ones you’d follow when traveling anywhere, and they will suffice in Mexico.

 Want an added level of security and peace of mind during these strange travel times?
 Just as you insure your car, home and body, you can also insure your luggage, belongings and health while traveling.

 I’ll be honest, when I first started traveling solo, I wasn’t insured.
 However, after years of solo traveling, I wised up… Now, I even have a whole page of this website dedicated to travel insurance, because it’s just that important!

 If Mexico and Mexico City travel safety are on your mind, get your free quote below now!